tch284994/BCHNet/README.md

 > ```

-## Domain-specific models
+## BCHNet-D (Domain-specific models)
-If you are interested in domain-specific models, you can download our domain-specific item.
+If you are interested in BCHNet (domain-specific models), you can download our domain-specific item.
 * direct: https://pan.baidu.com/s/1GDDUTb4hg1E3xINF4XIBaw (password: zchh)

 ## Citation